skohub-io/skohub-vocabs/CONTRIBUTING.md

 That way the working column provides an overview of who is currently working on what.
 Issues are only moved into or out of the working column by the person who is assigned.
 Issues in working are only reassigned by the person who is currently assigned.
+Such a reassignment may happen if the person responsible for working on the issue changes.
-If the assignee thinks the issue is ready for review they add instructions and links for testing the changed behavior in the issue, move it to the *Review* column, assigns the previously announced functional reviewer (see [Definition of Ready](#definition-of-ready)), and open an pull request for the feature branch.
+If the assignee thinks the issue is ready for review they move it to the *Review* column, assign the previously announced functional reviewer (see [Definition of Ready](#definition-of-ready)), and open an pull request for the feature branch.
+They also add instructions and links in the PR for testing the changed behavior.
-The assignee of the pull request is the original assignee of the issue.
+The assignee of the pull request is the original assignee of the issue together with the functional reviewer.
+This makes sure that one person is always assigned on the PR and has a focus on the progress.
 For details, see the above section on [contributing code](#contributing-code).

 #### Review